-- i and o set the in and out points respectively (when a shot is open in the player)
+- i and o set the in and out points respectively (when a clip is open in the player)

-- x, del or backspace removes the selected cut
+- x, del or backspace removes the selected item

-- b updates the selected cut from the in-out range in the player
+- b updates the selected item with the clip in the player

 - enter opens the playlist in the player and seeks to the selected cut

-- ctrl+up and ctrl+down moves the selected cut up or down respectively
+- ctrl+up and ctrl+down moves the selected item up or down

 Just like j, k, and l for playback transport control, the bare i, o, x, v, b are very common shortcuts use by other professional video editing software from Apple, Avid, Lightworks, and others.